WebwareForPython/DBUtils/DBUtils/Docs/UsersGuide.rst

 Requirements
 ============

+DBUtils supports Python_ version 2.6 and Python versions 3.5 to 3.8.

-DBUtils requires at least Python_ version 2.6.
-The modules in the classic PyGreSQL variant need PyGreSQL_ version 3.4 or above, while the modules in the universal DB-API 2 variant run with any Python `DB-API 2`_ compliant database interface module.
+The modules in the classic PyGreSQL variant need PyGreSQL_ version 4.0 or above, while the modules in the universal DB-API 2 variant run with any Python `DB-API 2`_ compliant database interface module.

 Functionality